A little-known way to cause a database deadlockThu, Aug 3, 2006 in Databases

 That’s fairly verbose, because it prints information about the locks it was waiting for and holding, but that’s exactly what you need to figure out what was really going on.
 Notice how you can see Transaction 1 waiting for exactly the same lock Transaction 2 holds.
 Notice also Transaction 2 locks the “rec but not gap” on that lock.
 That means it locks the record, as opposed to the gap before the record.
 You can read more about this in the MySQL manual – the entire section on InnoDB transactional model is recommended reading.

 Finally, notice how Transaction 2′s waited-for lock is trying to lock the gap before the record, with intention to insert.
 That’s what finally caused the deadlock.

 If you’re having a hard time “noticing” the “obvious” things I’m pointing out in that cryptic mess, read on.
 There is hope…

 Everything is better with innotop

 As much fun as it is to squint at debugging text, it’s a lot faster and easier to do this with innotop.
-Just look at this screenshot and you’ll see what I mean.
-You can click through for a full-size view.

 At the top of the display is a line of information about the deadlock date and time and which transaction was the victim.
 Below that is a table of the transactions involved, so you can find out who locked against whom.